 - Joyful, Joyful We Adore You

 Bagpipe music tends to tug at one's heartstrings when played at a funeral.
-Irish, English and Scottish pipers can add a special touch to a funeral.
+Irish, English, and Scottish pipers can add a special touch to a funeral.
 Bagpipe music is especially appropriate at the funeral of an armed forces veteran.
-Here are some suggestions for bagpipe music at an Irish funeral:
+All of the above are appropriate on bagpipe for an Irish funeral along with other classics such as The Dark Isle and Flowers of the Forest.

 The Irish Wake